botify-hq/developers-docs/api_docs/markdowns/api/analysis/aggregate-urls.md

 ## Example: Two group-bys

 The following example of [[BQLAggsQuery;bql-aggs-query]] groups URLs by HTTP code and depth.
-The URLs dataset is filtered on compliant URLs using `filters` key.
 **Note:** The default `metric` is `count`.

 ### Request